Chapter 5

 If we are busy and can’t play with you, you climb up everywhere or turn your buggy over till some of us notice what you are doing.
 You can open doors all by yourself and go out and close the door after you by the knob.
 Then you start in there doing everything you shouldn’t.
 Want to wash dishes or clothes or mix cookies, whatever anyone’s doing you want to do it too.
 You carried the coffee pot already to Mommy, then a bottle of bluing which naturally was spilled over your dress.
 You are everywhere you shouldn’t be.
 The only thing you are very much afraid of is the stove.
 When you were six months old and you were crawling on the floor I took you close to it and let you touch it very lightly.
 Ever since that happened, you are making wide circles around it, which was exactly what I aimed to have you do.
 I did the same with the cigarettes also, because you always wanted to touch them.

-One evening I was counting the day's receipts and you say it and said "Lots of money."
+One evening I was counting the day’s receipts and you saw it and said “Lots of money.”
 You like money too, once we were walking and you saw some oranges in a store window.
 You stopped and hugged my knees and asked for money to buy oranges.
 Eighteen months old and already you snatched an apple.
-Your Aunt Milli took you shopping and while she was facing different direction from you, you took the apple and took a big bite out of it.
-It's quite early in life to start taking things, don't you think?
-You don't eat very well lately, I think teething is to blame.
+Your Aunt Milli took you shopping and while she was facing [a] different direction from you, you took the apple and took a big bite out of it.
+It’s quite early in life to start taking things, don’t you think?
+You don’t eat very well lately, I think teething is to blame.
 In front all your teeth show, but molars are hard on you.

 Sometimes you are hardheaded, or stubborn is the right word for it.
 I am trying to correct it if possible because I am afraid it is in the family, you probably inherited it from me, I am stubborn too, and according to my experience you will have lots of trouble because of that, and I’d rather you didn’t have it, my dear.
 You respect me very much without being afraid of me.
 Whenever you are crying, I only have to look at you and you stop it.
 You have lots of good traits and when you grow a bit older and can understand better, I am sure you will be a very good little girl, with proper guidance and love, to make sure you see what is right and wrong.

-Everything you have [when] someone asks for it, willingly you give it up.
-If this will cause you in later life some disappointment, don't mind it dear, be glad to share your things if have more than some of them.
-You love cleanliness too, every speck has to be removed each time your hand gets soiled, and when I come home from work you look me over and if you see my hand has a dark spot you pull me to the washbowl and say "wash."
-Now I will say bye-bye for awhile, till some new and nice thing happens to write in again.
-[József]1921 April 15.
-I can write again about you, there isn't a word you can't repeat after only one hearing.
+1921 April 15.
+I can write again about you, there isn’t a word you can’t repeat after only one hearing.
 Lots of short stories and poems I used to tell you, and now when I say them, you help me out.
-Some of them you even can tell with very little help from me, in places.
+Some of them you even can tell with very little help from me in places.
 Your Aunt Fáni loves to sing, she has a good voice too.
 You enjoy it very much and you learn it from her.
 There is one song you learned and are singing it all by yourself now.
 That is the kind of a girl you are, talk all day long, now that it is easier for you to imitate everything you hear.
-If you are mad at someone for something, you say "stupid" and hit her or him.
+If you are mad at someone for something, you say “stupid” and hit her or him.
 That is why I have to be a bit strict with you, which makes you respect me more.
-Any other person is stupid, and gets spanked by you....
-[József]
+Any other person is stupid, and gets spanked by you… [József]

 [Photo: Matild standing, József sitting beside her with Márta on his lap]